PyLaboThap/LaboThapPy/docs/source/documentation/component/heat_exchanger/heat_exchanger_models/hex_MB_charge_sensitive.rst

 Model description
 -----------------

-The model implemented is based on the moving boundary approach as described in [1]_.
+The model implemented is based on the moving boundary approach as described in [1].

-.. autoclass:: component.heat_exchanger.hex_MB_charge_sensitive.HeatExchangerMB
+.. autoclass:: component.heat_exchanger.hex_MB_charge_sensitive.HexMBChargeSensitive

 References
 ----------